jerdog/os-docusaurus/docs/community/dev-standards.md

 #### API Usage

-- Solutions must use the OneStream Business Rule API (BRApi) unless otherwise agreed upon.
+- Solutions must use the OneStream Business Rule API (BRApi) unless an API with equivalent functionality is published or otherwise agreed upon.
 - OneStream may change published and non-published public functions without prior notice.
 To request access to a non-published function, use the [Unpublished API Request Form](https://forms.office.com/r/pt6YfpyS6C).

 #### Security